Skip to content

 Content Security Policy (CSP) for Hyvä Themes

 Content Security Policy (CSP) is a browser security mechanism that restricts which scripts, styles, and other resources can execute on a web page.
-For Magento and Hyvä developers, CSP compliance is critical because PCI-DSS 4.0 requires disabling unsafe-eval and unsafe-inline CSP directives on payment-related pages starting April 1, 2025.
+For Magento and Hyvä developers, CSP compliance is critical because PCI-DSS 4.0 requires disabling unsafe-eval and unsafe-inline CSP directives on payment-related pages since April 1, 2025.

 PCI-DSS 4.0 Requirements for Payment Pages

-Starting April 1, 2025, PCI-DSS 4.0 requires stricter CSP policies on payment-related pages.
+Since April 1, 2025, PCI-DSS 4.0 requires stricter CSP policies on payment-related pages.
 The unsafe-eval and unsafe-inline directives must be disallowed to prevent JavaScript injection attacks.

 Which Pages Require Strict CSP?